jamie120/ms3-eat-vegan-recipes/README.md

 ## Edit Recipe Page
 - The edit recipe page renders its form with the same code as the 'add recipe' page.
 Features are the same for both forms.
-- When a user reaches the edit_recipe page, they would have opted to 'edit' a recipe which was added to the site by themselves.
+- When a user reaches the edit-recipe page, they would have opted to 'edit' a recipe which was added to the site by themselves.
 - The form is populated with all of the selected recipe data from the database.
 Users can then edit this data as desired and submit changes to the database by clicking 'Submit Changes'.

 ## Authentication